ComcastSamples/wc-header/README.md

 1. Add wc-header to the components file
 2. Open Navigation.js in Reacthnpwa and replace the navigation wrappers with wc-header.
 (Keep the <li> tags as children of wc-header)
 3. Open wc-header.js and add global styles for `wc-header a`
-4. DRY up the anchor styles and share them with wc-footer
+4. [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) up the anchor styles and share them with wc-footer - lines 34 in wc-footer are the same!

 When you're done, `git checkout -f step3`